rshade/terraform-provider-vmc/website/docs/r/sddc.html.markdown

 * `sddc_template_id` - (Optional) If provided, configuration from the template will applied to the provisioned SDDC.

 * `deployment_type` - (Optional) Denotes if request is for a SingleAZ or a MultiAZ SDDC.
 Default is SingleAZ.

+## Attributes Reference

+In addition to arguments listed above, the following attributes are exported:

+* `id` - SDDC identifier.